 Spring is the perfect time to visit local gardens to relax and enjoy in.
 Learn about plants, gardening, and tips on preparing to visit a garden.

-I have been to several gardens and each one is so beautiful in their own right.
+I have been to several gardens and each one is so beautiful in its own right.
 With something for all ages and interests, a place to learn about plants, to marvel at nature, to relax in a beautiful setting, to take gardening classes, or to have a wedding or meeting.

 One of my most recent garden visits was at Discovery Gardens in Lady Lake, Florida which is run by the UF Extension Office in Lake County.
 Local Extension offices in your state are the perfect places to check out for a local garden in your area.
 Lake County’s Discovery Gardens are an educational resource developed to support programs in horticulture, gardening, landscape design, and natural resource management.